arfurlaneto/bootcamp-gostack09-gobarber/README.md

 Front-end will be running at port 3000.

 ## mobile
-This project was developed in Windows.
-Some of the iOS specific configurations was not applied.
+This project was developed on Windows.
+Some of the iOS specific configurations were not applied.
-Before run the project, start an emulator or connect a device to your computer.
+Before running the project, start an emulator or connect a device to your computer.

 Install the dependencies:
 ```